Antonlovesdnb/ConstructingDefenseLab/README.md

 ### Range Set up

-Once you have Ludus set up and all the relevant templates built out, you can grab the `ludus-condef-splunk-v2.7z` file from this repo & unzip it.
+Once you have Ludus set up and all the relevant templates built out, you can clone this repo: `git clone https://github.com/Antonlovesdnb/ConstructingDefenseLab`

-Once you have all the files unzipped to your host, we need to install the roles:
+The Ansible roles and Ludus range configurations will be in the `ludus-condef-lab` folder of the cloned repo.

+Navigate to this folder and then add all the various roles:

 ```
 ludus.exe ansible role add -d .\roles\role_gpo_deploy\